KlaudiaDabrowska/recruitment-task-allegro/README.md

-# Recrutiment task - Allegro Spring TECH e-Xperience 2022
+# Repository search engine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Recrutiment task - Allegro Spring TECH e-Xperience 2022

 A web application that displays lists the repositories of any GitHub user.
 It consists of two main components: